ImageMagick/Usage-Markdown/compare/index.md

     HitAndMiss Morphology

-      This is essentually a binary match, where you define what pixels much be 'background' and what must be forground.
+      This is essentially a binary match, where you define what pixels much be 'background' and what must be forground.
 However it also allows you to define areas where you don't care if the result is a foregorund or background.